umazumder21/thelare_webvr_tutorial/student_follow_alongs/webVRDAyThreeStudent.md

   });
 ```

-# Add your image to the window when the page is done loading
+# add your image to the window when the page is done loading
 ``` javascript
   window.addEventListener('load', myPicture);
 ```